Centered Kernel Alignment (CKA) in Detail

 Breaking down the Numerator

-Let’s first look at the numerator of the formula: $$\lVert Y^TX \rVert_F^2$$ In Section 3 of Similarity of Neural Network Representations Revisited, we are shown a way to link from dot products between examples to dot products between features: $$ \frac{\lVert Y^TX \rVert_F^2}{\lVert X^TX \rVert_F \lVert Y^TY \rVert_F} = \langle \text{vec}(XX^T), \text{vec}(YY^T)\rangle$$ This is the key insight of CKA, where a computation comparing the multivariate features between the two matrices can actually translate to computing the similarity between examples, and then comparing the resulting similarity structures.
-Although we can expand the reduced formulation, it is much more helpful to expand the formuation as follows in order to reach the intuition presented by the authors.
+Let’s first look at the numerator of the formula: $$\lVert Y^TX \rVert_F^2$$ In Section 3 of Similarity of Neural Network Representations Revisited, we are shown a way to link from dot products between examples to dot products between features: $$ \lVert Y^TX \rVert_F^2 = \langle \text{vec}(XX^T), \text{vec}(YY^T)\rangle$$ This is the key insight of CKA, where a computation comparing the multivariate features between the two matrices can actually translate to computing the similarity between examples, and then comparing the resulting similarity structures.
+We will expand the formulation as follows in order to reach the intuition presented by the authors.

 We will work this the opposite way here, including more details to understand the intermediate steps.
 First, we will establish an important property of the Frobenius norm, and of the trace.-

-frobenius norm reformulation: $ \lVert A \rVert_F = \sqrt{\text{Tr}(A^TA)}$
+frobenius norm reformulation: $\lVert A \rVert_F = \sqrt{\text{Tr}(A^TA)}$

 -